DistractionCrab/Playground/README.md

 primary map to walk through, but you can search through what I've started by downloading this project and going to the Main level.

-# General Completed TAsks:
-- Base Character State Machine design
-- Dynamical realistic water materials.
-- Dynamic perspective API
-- Interactive objects system and API
-- Chasing AI
-- Simple general Spellcasting System
-- Faction System
-- Spell Casting System

-# Started
-- Main UI for inventory, stats, and spells.
-- Village/Town design
-- Character attack animation system.
-- Develop dynamical grass system based off of Ghost of Tsushima's bezier approach.
-- - Does animate, need to work on parameterizations for individual blades.

-# Tasks
-- Develop custom gravitational orientations for walking on walls.
-- Make the chasing AI attack in various ways.
-- Object Pooling system for projectiles
-- Update BTT to better manage patrol point index: Current increments the index regardless of success.
-Not a big problem, but does cause some oddities when noticing the player